nafiul707/Movie_Recommender_System/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommender System

 A content-based movie recommender system built with Python and Streamlit.
 It helps users discover movies similar to their favorites using metadata like cast, crew, genres, and keywords.